 A Tooth In An Hour!
 This 43 year-old from Riverton, Utah had her front tooth replaced with a dental implant and walked out of the office in less than an hour.

 This 37 year-old male from Cedar Hills, Utah is missing his lateral incisors.
 He has had several Maryland bridges in the past to fill the space of his missing teeth, but seeks a long-term solution.
 The end result is two dental implants that look natural and match the neighboring teeth!

 This 34 year-old male from Sandy, Utah has an existing crown on his front tooth (the one with the black line in the gum area) that has a cavity underneath the crown.
 Unfortunately, a cavity underneath a crown often render the tooth unrestorable.
 The decision was made to extract the tooth and place a dental implant that looks completely natural and will NEVER decay!

 Accidents happen to all of us.
 This 36 year-old from Saratoga Springs, Utah lost her front teeth to a fall on a snowy sidewalk.
 Working closely with her general dentist, we were able to restore her smile and confidence with dental implants.

 This 48 year-old from Draper, Utah is a 'Dental Handicap'.
-She is missing her upper molars, which places a tremendous amount of stress on her front and side teeth while eating, speaking, etc. By placing dental implants in the molar areas we often save front teeth by removing the excessive forces off of them.
+She is missing her upper molars, which places a tremendous amount of stress on her front and side teeth while eating.
+By placing dental implants in the molar areas we prolong the time of front teeth by removing the excessive forces off of them.

 When it comes to Health Care Insist on the Best!